astoycos/Basic_Deep_Learning/README.md

 ```

 ## A Short Neural Net Architecture Comarison: LeNet5 and Resnet
 LeNet was released in 1988 by Yann LeCun and is a pioneering architecture that paved the way for many of the modern deep learning architectutres used today.
 It was revolutionary due to the fact that never before had there been a network which used convolutions to extract various image features.
 Also, it was built during an era where hardware was a major constrant so being able to tune the various convolutional layers made it efficient enough to run in the pre GPU era.
 Specifically the platform was built using three major blocks.
 First the image is convoluted by various sized filters to extract features, as you go deeper in the network the feature maps change from simply reporesening lines and edges, to being able to recognize macro objects.
 Pooling layers follow each convolution and serve to extract the most significant data within a feature map while also decreasing the size of the layer.
 Lastly a non-linear activation function is applied, such as a tanh or sigmoid equation.
 Lastly is a set of dense fully connected layers to serve as a final classifier.
 Due to the simplistic and tunable nature of this architecture I decided to model the basic pneumonia network following many of the same guidelines.
+Resnet was released in December of 2015, and is an advance widely used architecture, beating out its predicessor, VGGNet, with and error of only 3.6% at the LSVRC2012 classification contest.
+At it's base functional level, ResNet also takes

 ## Authors